-Common Mistakes in Social Stories (and How to Avoid Them)
+Common Mistakes When Writing Social Stories (and How to Make Them More Effective)

 The most common mistakes in writing social stories and how to avoid them to make them truly effective and personalized.